guguji666666/GJS-MDC-Tips/Alert investigation/ReadME.md

+# MDC alerts investigation

-# OMS runs apt managed scripts - adaptive application control
+## 1. OMS runs apt managed scripts - adaptive application control alert

 ### Reason : If the solution "securityCenterFree" has been pushed to the VM, then the behavior is expected